Jim-BITracks/eltSnap-Python/README.md

-#Package made for controling fuctions of the eltSnap product
+#Package made for controlling fuctions of the eltSnap product